digidotcom/xbee-python/doc/user_doc/communicating_with_xbee_devices.rst

 Transmitting data asynchronously means that your application does not block during the transmit process.
-However, you cannot ensure that the data was successfully sent to the remote device.
+However, you cannot ensure that the data was successfully sent to the remote node.

 The ``XBeeDevice`` class of the API provides the following method to perform an asynchronous unicast transmission with a remote node on the network: